ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 ## Exporting Weather Descriptions

-After exporting the weather descriptions you will receive a json file with name parity to the description you saw in the editor.
+After exporting the weather descriptions a json file will be generated with name parity to the description seen in the editor.
 It is structured as `descriptions` which points to a list of descriptions. `id` refers to the name which will be visible in the Weather Description drop down.

 ```json
 {